epicsdeb/visualdct/README_DISTRIBUTION.md

 **Binaries**, **sources** and **Javadoc** are provided as JARs.

 The binary jar is executable.
-However, VisualDCT can also be started by calling `java` with the JAR on the command line - this is shown in `runScript`.
+However, VisualDCT can also be started by calling `java` with the JAR on the command line - this is shown in `visualdct.sh`.

 ## Documentation